misterdown/jalgo/README.md

                possible values: c | i
 ```

 The `input` argument is required and specifies the input file to use.
 The `output` argument is optional and specifies the output file to use.
 The `mode` argument is required and specifies the interpretation/compilation mode.
-Possible values are `c` for compilation into asm (NASM) and `i` for interpretation.
+Possible values are `c` for compilation jalgo code into asm (NASM), asm code to executable and `i` for interpretation.

 ## Examples